rnadigital/agentcloud/agent-backend/README.md

-# marketing-agent
+# agent-backend
-An agent that is responsible for optimising marketing mix allocation
+App that is repsonsible to serve agents